dotlang/language/README.md

 int result = obj1.add<int>(1, 2);
 ```

-You can use `@template` when defining interface members but you cannot specify default parameter values in an interface definition.
+You can use `@param` when defining interface members but you cannot specify default parameter values in an interface definition.

 ```
 //interface1.e
-@template(T)
+@param(T)
 int adder(T a, T b);
 ```